alt-ctrl-code/home/README.md

 JavaScript interpreter with an event loop and I/O API to make Node.js, and isomorphic JavaScript applications and the [MEAN](https://en.wikipedia.org/wiki/MEAN_(solution_stack)) stack go mainstream.

-Until finally JavaScript eats the world, and is arguably now the de facto  lingua franca of software development.
+Until finally JavaScript eats the world, and is (perhaps) arguably now the de facto lingua franca of web development.

 <a name="javascriptmatters">Why The History Matters</a>
 ----------------------------------------